bscothern/ConfigArgumentParser/README.md

     .main()
 ```

+There are example executables that are also used for testing in the `Executables/`.

 ## Adding `ConfigArgumentParser` as a dependency
 Add the following line to your package dependencies in your `Package.swift` file:
 ```swift